 Even if you used it frequently, symptoms should become less intense at this point, and you should start to feel better.
 Your energy will begin to improve, and any skin conditions like dandruff or eczema will start to clear.

-Two Weeks Since You Stopped Drinking
+Two Weeks After You Stopped Drinking

 Once two weeks have passed, you’ve technically finished a clinical detox period.
 You might also notice some weight loss at this point in the process since you are not ingesting calories from alcohol.
-If you have minor liver problems during this period, it can start to recover as well.
+If you have minor liver problems during this period, you can start to recover as well.

 Three Weeks Since Your Last Drink

 If your drinking caused high blood pressure in the past, now your levels will decrease.
 Your skin will also clear up and become healthier.
-Three weeks in, and you’ll have reduced your risk of heart and stroke issues.
+Three weeks in, you’ll have reduced your risk of heart and stroke issues.

 One Month Without Alcohol